enozcan/hibernate-jcache/README.md

 # Using Jcache SPI for using Hazelcast as L2C for Hibernate

-This is an alternative approach to use Hazelcast as caching provider for Hibernate.
+This is an alternative approach of using `Hazelcast-hibernate` plugin to use Hazelcast as caching provider for Hibernate.
 The plugin can be found [here](www.github.com/hazelcast/hazelcast/hibernate5)

 ## About Jcache